odradev/nysa-proposal/README.md

 - Pragma.

 ## Milestone #4 ERC20
-ERC20 from OpenZeppelin contract is compatible with Nysa.
+ERC20 from the OpenZeppelin contract is compatible with Nysa.
 This milestone requires working events.
 Additionally, we wish to implement support for imports and external contract calls.